TL; DR: Creating an Agile Community of Practice

 - Internally, it serves in an educational capacity for agile practitioners and change agents.
-There is no need to reinvent the wheel at team-level; regularly sharing what has proven successful or a failure in the context of the transition will significantly ease the burden of learning.
+There is no need to reinvent the wheel at the team-level; regularly sharing what has proven successful or a failure in the context of the transition will significantly ease the burden of learning.

 - Externally, the agile community of practice contributes to selling ‘agile’ to the rest of the organization by informing and educating its members.
 The members of the agile community also serve as the first servant leaders and thus as role models for what becoming agile will mean in practice.
 They bring authenticity to the endeavor.

 Winning hearts and minds by being supportive and acting as a good example day in, day out, is a laborious and less glamorous task.
 It requires persistence – and being prepared not to take a ‘no’ for an answer but try again.
 Reaching the tipping point of the agile transition will likely be a slow undertaking with few signs of progress in the beginning.
 (Moreover, management tends to underestimate the inherent latency.
 According to a recent study directed at the path of acceptance of new social norms, the tipping point for social change in an organization is around 25%.
 It shows that a committed minority can have a lasting effect once it manages to attract others who are willing to join the cause.